tcking/GiraffePlayer2/README.md

 # GiraffePlayer2

-Out of the box android video player base on [ijkplayer](https://github.com/Bilibili/ijkplayer)
+Out of the box android video player base on [ijkplayer 0.8.2](https://github.com/Bilibili/ijkplayer)

 this project is total refactor of [GiraffePlayer](https://github.com/tcking/GiraffePlayer/) to support in ListView/RecyclerView and improve the performance，all player tasks do in worker thread.